SpartanWorks/spartan-sensor-mesh/README.md

 # Spartan Sensor Mesh

-This project uses several connected ESP8266 boards to display various sensor readings in a clean and configurable way.
+This project uses several connected agents (ESP8266/ESP32 devices or JVM agents) to display various readings in a clean and configurable way.
 [Here's](http://idorobots.github.io/spartan-sensor-mesh/) a live demo of the UI, and [some](./landscape.png) [images](./portrait.png).

 ## Building